 If you can’t find the answer you’re looking for then just ask!

 How Is Paruresis Pronounced?

 Paruresis is pronounced Parr-yur-ee-sis.
-Anyone suffering from the condition is call a Paruretic.
+Anyone suffering from the condition is called a Paruretic.

 What Is The Origin Of The Word?

-The term Paruresis was first used by Williams and Degenhart back in 1954 when they wrote a paper entitled “Paruresis: a survey of a disorder of micturition”.
-This was published in the Journal of General Psychology 51:19-29 and first officially recognised the condition.
+The term Paruresis was first used by Williams and Degenhart back in 1954.
+This is when they wrote a paper entitled “Paruresis: a survey of a disorder of micturition”.
+It was published in the Journal of General Psychology 51:19-29 and first officially recognised the condition.